Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 If you are a vendor who delivers taxable goods using your own vehicle or personnel to a customer in a state where you have a sales tax nexus:

 If you do not have a sales tax nexus in your customer’s state, you are generally not required to collect sales tax on the transaction, including any delivery charges, regardless of who performs the delivery.
-The customer, in such cases, may be responsible for paying use tax directly to their state.
+In such cases, the customer may be responsible for paying use tax directly to their state.

 If you hire a third-party common carrier (like UPS, FedEx, or USPS) to deliver your taxable goods to a customer, and you, the retailer, have a sales tax nexus in the customer’s state:

-The taxability of shipping charges by a third-party carrier varies significantly by state.
+The taxability of third-party carrier shipping charges varies significantly by state.

-If the delivered goods are taxable: Shipping charges may still be subject to sales tax in other states, even if the charges are stated separately.
+If the delivered goods are taxable, shipping charges may still be subject to sales tax in other states, even if stated separately.
 As long as the delivered goods are not exempt from sales tax, then sales tax may still apply to shipping charges.

-If the shipping charges are combined with handling fees: The entire combined charge often becomes subject to sales tax.
+If shipping charges are combined with handling fees, the combined charge is often subject to sales tax.
 This applies even in states where separately stated shipping charges might be exempt.
 That’s because handling fees are typically subject to sales tax in most states.

 Scenario 3: Resale Certificates and Shipping (Typically in Drop-Shipping)